Skip to Main Content

 Program Overview

 The Graduate School of Education offers the Doctor of Philosophy (PhD) degree in all program area committees.
 The university confers the degree upon recommendation by the Graduate School of Education faculty and the University Committee on Graduate Studies.
 The PhD requires a minimum of 135 units of coursework and research completed at Stanford beyond the baccalaureate degree.
 Students may transfer up to 45 units of graduate coursework.
-Students must consult with the Assistant Director of Degree Programs if they intend to transfer prior coursework.
+Students must consult with the Doctoral Programs Officer if they intend to transfer prior coursework.
 Students must maintain a grade point average (GPA) of 3.0 (B) or better in courses applicable to the degree.

 PhD students must complete a minor in another discipline taught outside the school, hold an acceptable master’s degree outside the field of education, or complete an approved individually designed distributed minor that combines relevant advanced work taken in several disciplines outside the school.